LysandrosAn/Flywheel/README.md

 * `A,B=Flywheel_statespace(M,G,D,K,800)` generates the state matrix A and input matrix B in the state-space domain, at a rotational speed of 800rev/min
 * `sort(abs.(imag(eigvals(A)*60/2/pi)))` lists the resonance frequencies of the Jacobian (state matrix A) in rev/min at the above selected rotational speed
 * `GravForce=Flywheel_gravity("Rotor_Ishida",9.806,K)` in order to obtain the vector of the nodal forces due to a gravitational acceleration of 9.806m/s^2
-* `Flywheel_cambell(M,G,D,K,1000,4000)` in order to obtain the Cambell diagram between the rotational speeds 1000 and 4000 rev/min
+* `Flywheel_campbell(M,G,D,K,1000,4000)` in order to obtain the Campbell diagram between the rotational speeds 1000 and 4000 rev/min

 ## References
 * *Linear and Nonlinear Rotordynamics: A Modern Treatment with Applications, Second Edition* by Y. Ishida and T. Yamamoto (ISBN 978-3-527-40942-6)